 6. Now add in the sugar, as well as a pinch of cinnamon and one nutmeg.
 Mix this well, and then pour over the dough.

-7. Fold the edge of the dough over, and cut the outside edge into triangles so that they look like “beaks” (hence the word ‘becchi,’ which translates to ‘beaks.’)
+7. Fold the edge of the dough over, and cut the outside edge into triangles so that they look like “beaks.”

 8. Bake the torta at 180°C (350°F) for 40 minutes.

 Time to enjoy this fabulous recipe!
 The result is at once delicate and delicious.
 With the addition of the sweet ingredients, it won’t even taste like you’re eating vegetables.
-Learn other variations of this traditional Tuscan dish, as well as other seasonal recipes, with a trip to our At Home in a Tuscan Villa cooking vacation, which also hosts Women Only Weeks.
+Learn other variations of this traditional Tuscan dish, as well as other seasonal recipes, with a Tuscany cooking vacation!

 By Liz Hall

 Sign up to receive our newsletter, which includes travel tips, recipes, promotions, and information on our best cooking vacations.